mpavlovic/toxic-comments-classification/README.md

 # toxic-comments-classification
 Sample model and code for Toxic Comments Classification Challenge on Kaggle.
-Mini framework for similar competitions.
+Adaptable mini framework for similar competitions.